BaranYF/8/Assigment 2/readme.md

-# Campus Health Center Medicine Tracker
+# Campus Health Center Medicine Tracker - Assignment 2

-Assignment 2 for frontend class.
-Made a medicine tracker for our campus health center.
+Assignment 2 for frontend development class.
+Made a medicine inventory tracker for our campus health center.

 ## What it does

-- Add medicines with name, maker, expiry date and how many we have
+- Add medicines with name, manufacturer, expiry date and quantity
-- Shows everything in a table
+- Shows everything in a table format
-- Can remove medicines we dont need
+- Can remove medicines that are no longer needed
-- Saves data so it remembers everything when you come back
+- Saves data in browser storage so it remembers everything
-- Shows if stuff is expired or running out
+- Shows warnings if items are expired or running low

-## Stuff i learned
+## What I learned

-- Classes and inheritance (took me a while to get this)
+- Classes and inheritance in JavaScript (took me a while to understand this)
-- Making forms that check if you filled everything
+- Making forms with proper validation
-- Saving data in browser
+- Saving data in localStorage
-- Making unique IDs for each medicine
+- Generating unique IDs for each medicine
-- Working with dates in javascript
+- Working with dates in JavaScript

-This one was way harder than the star wars site but i think i understand classes better now.
-The inheritance thing made no sense at first.
+This assignment was more challenging than the Star Wars site but I think I understand object-oriented programming better now.
+The inheritance concept was confusing at first but makes sense now.